mrocklin/blog/_posts/work/2018-01-27-write-dumb-code.md

 We implement this feature and feel accomplished, and with good reason.
 Programming in real systems is no small accomplishment.
 This was certainly my experience.
 I was excited to write code and proud that I could show off all of the things that I knew how to do to the world.
-(As evidence of my historical love of programming technology, here is a [linear algebra language](https://github.com/mrocklin/matrix-algebra) built with a another meta-programming language.)
+As evidence of my historical love of programming technology, here is a [linear algebra language](https://github.com/mrocklin/matrix-algebra) built with a another meta-programming language.
+Notice that no one has touched this code in several years.

 However after maintaining code a bit more I now think somewhat differently.